- Executive directors

 Experience and expertise: Mining engineering, risk management, compensation management

-BCom, University of Kwa-Zulu Natal; BCompt (Hons), University of South Africa, CA (SA)
+BCom, University of KwaZulu-Natal (formerly Durban Westville); BCompt (Hons), University of South Africa; CA(SA)

 Appointed to the Board: 2016